 New York, NY 10007

-Appointed Deputy Mayor of Health and Human Services in January 2016, Dr. Herminia Palacio oversees the Department of Health and Mental Hygiene, NYC Health + Hospitals, Human Resources Administration, Department of Homeless Services, Administration for Children's Services, Office of Chief Medical Examiner, Office to Combat Domestic Violence and Office of Food Policy.
+Appointed Deputy Mayor for Health and Human Services in January 2016, Dr. Herminia Palacio oversees the Department of Health and Mental Hygiene, NYC Health + Hospitals, Human Resources Administration, Department of Homeless Services, Administration for Children's Services, Office of Chief Medical Examiner, Office to Combat Domestic Violence and Office of Food Policy.
 With 25 years of experience in a range of health and social services professions, Palacio is tasked with addressing homelessness across the five boroughs, developing a citywide network for mental health support, coordinating across the City’s public healthcare system, improving access to social services for all New Yorkers, and ensuring Agencies that oversee the City’s most vulnerable populations, such as children and victims of domestic violence, are run compassionately and effectively.

 Palacio entered her new role with extensive public health experience across a broad range of sectors, including academic, government, clinical and non-profit.
 She most recently served as Director of Advancing Change Leadership at the Robert Wood Johnson Foundation (RWJF), where she was responsible for developing and implementing new health leadership programs.
 Prior to joining RWJF, she served as Executive Director of Harris County Public Health and Environmental Services, the local health department for more than four million people in Harris County, Texas, which includes the city of Houston.